git-things-done/template/README.md

 </summary>

 ## Bookmarkable URL

+> NOTE this only works for private forks if you have GitHub Pro 😒.
+> Apparently it can work with a PAT, if so, please advise.
+> Either way we could use a general solution, so please ideate on the discussion board.

 We generate a HTML redirect to the latest ticket every day and make it the GitHub Pages for your GitTD repo.